-Our directors, executive officers and affiliated persons beneficially own a substantial number of shares of our common stock, which gives them significant control over certain major decisions upon which its stockholders may vote and may discourage an acquisition of the Company.
+Our directors, executive officers and affiliated persons beneficially own a substantial number of shares of our common stock, which gives them significant control over certain major decisions upon which the Company's stockholders may vote and may discourage an acquisition of the Company.

-Our executive officers, directors and affiliated persons (including investors holding convertible debentures and warrants described herein) beneficially own a substantial number of shares of our common stock.
+Our executive officers, directors and affiliated persons (including holders of Preferred Stock and investors holding convertible debentures and other convertible securities described herein) beneficially own a substantial number of shares of our common stock.
 The interests of our officers, directors and affiliated persons (as stockholders) may differ from the interests of other stockholders.
 As a result, these officers, directors and affiliated persons will have significant influence over all corporate actions requiring stockholder approval, irrespective of how other stockholders may vote, including the following actions: